top of page

 • Extracurricular Programs | Lakeside Joint Union

 Extracurricular Programs Lakeside offers a robust curricular program that includes twice weekly physical education as well as art and science once a week.
 Additionally, Lakeside provides additional extracurricular opportunities like those listed below.
 After School Sports This clinic brought to you by Stanford Park Sports will challenge students mentally and physically to help them become the best possible versions of themselves on and off the court.
 60 minute sessions led by our experienced coaches who not only played on the collegiate level but pursued their careers playing overseas.
 Shooting, footwork, ball-handling, defense, rebounding, and passing are some of the vital pieces of the game.
-Soccer will be on Mondays starting January 27.
-Click here to register.
+Soccer will be on Mondays August 25th - November 17th.
+2:40 - 3:40 pm Grades K-5 Click here to register.
 Note: each program requires a minimum of 10 students.
-Art Exploration Wednesdays 1:15-2:30 p.m.
-November 4-January 30 Grades TK-2 Ten Week Session: $380 This playful and imaginative class is all about discovering the joy of art through fun activities inspired by famous artists.
+Art Exploration This playful and imaginative class is all about discovering the joy of art through fun activities inspired by famous artists.
 Children will explore different art materials while learning about key art elements such as color, shape, and texture.
 Each session encourages creativity and self-expression, making art a delightful adventure!
 What We’ll Learn Art Elements: Through engaging projects, children will explore the basics of color, shape, and texture.
 We'll learn how these elements come together to create exciting and vibrant art.
 Artists' Styles Each class will introduce students to a famous artist like Kandinsky, Matisse, or Monet.
 We'll have fun mimicking their unique styles, creating colorful masterpieces inspired by their work.
 Exploring Materials Children will have the chance to experiment with a variety of art supplies.
 We’ll explore how different tools and materials can be used to create different effects and textures.
-For more information click here .
+Wednesdays 1:15-2:30 p.m.
+September 16 - November 19 Grades TK-K sold out Grades 1-2 For more information click here .
 After-School Art Class Signup Advanced Art Skills Tuesdays 2:40-4:15 p.m.
-November 4-January 30 Grades 2-5 Ten week session: $380 For more information click here .
-After-School Art Class Signup Animation Mondays 2:45-4:30 p.m. starting 16 Sep Grades 3-5 Ten Sessions Students will learn how to create their own stopmotion movies.
-We will explore various types of animation such as simple drawn animation, paper puppets, object & toy animation, and animating with clay.
-There will be an emphasis on learning how to visually tell a clear story without narration.
-Students will write and storyboard their ideas.
-There will be a final screening of the completed films.
-Donation to art program can be made by check to Lakeside School for $35 with a note “donation to art program."
-Please contact Ms. Tara Beyhm for additional details.
+September 16 - November 19 Grades 1-5 For more information click here .
+After-School Art Class Signup

 bottom of page